-After completion of this programme, you:
+After completion of this programme, you can:

-could continue further studies/research in theology through the Master in Theology (NQF level 9), Master of Divinity (NQF level 9) or the Postgraduate Diploma in Theology in Christian Ministry (NQF level 8).
+- continue with further studies/research in theology through the Master in Theology (NQF level 9), - register for the Master of Divinity (NQF level 9), if you comply with the admission requirements for a MDiv. or - register the Postgraduate Diploma in Theology in Christian Ministry (NQF level 8), if you comply with the admission requirements for a Postgraduate Diploma in Theology in Christian Ministry.